-In this activity, which comes at the beginning of a 40-day sequence of activities in an energy module, students observe the transfer of solar energy to different appliances with a solar cell and investigate the effect of using different solar sources to supply energy to appliances.
+This activity comes at the beginning of a sequence of activities in an energy module.
+Students observe the transfer of solar energy to different appliances with a solar cell and then they investigate the effect of using different solar sources to supply energy to appliances.

 This video features University of Wisconsin-Madison researcher John Magnuson, who studies the ecology of freshwater systems.
 He explains the difference between weather and climate using data on ice cover from Lake Mendota in Madison, WI.
 Analysis of the data indicates a long-term trend that can be connected to climate change.